thorrak/fermentrack/docs/source/develop/components.rst

 Included Components & Licensing
 ===================================

+Fermentrack is licensed under the MIT License, the terms of which can be read here: :doc:`license`

-Fermentrack was built using the Django web framework in Python.
-As a web application, it contains a number of JavaScript, CSS, and other components to help provide additional functionality.
-Some of these packages include the following.
+Fermentrack contains a number of JavaScript, Python packages, CSS, and other components to help provide additional functionality which are provided under their own licenses.
+Some of these packages are listed below.